aspose-pdf/Aspose.PDF-Documentation/java/get-started/_index.md

 - wide variety of functions
 - surely works with Java Oracle JDK
 - convenience and ease of use
+- API Reference in JavaDoc format
+- Supports all Java applications

 Aspose.PDF for Java can be integrated with any application, for example a JSP/JSF web application or a Windows application.